top of page

 Tule River Indian Tribe of California*

-This following resolution template was created by the Intertribal Agriculture Council (IAC) to serve as a model with which federally recognized tribes can base their own resolution for membership of IAC, along with identification of delegate and alternate.
+This following resolution template was created by the Intertribal Agriculture Council (IAC) to serve as a model with which federally recognized tribes can base their own resolution for membership of IAC, along with delegation of person(s).
 Users are encouraged to modify the template as needed to better represent the priorities of the tribe.
 Throughout the template, there are identified areas in which the user should replace with their own information.
 For example, wherever “The________________Tribe” occurs, the user should input the name of their federally recognized tribe in the blank space.

 TEMPLATE DOCUMENTS - For Tribes